-Explaining that the decision was “in line with other major corporations such as Disney, McDonalds and Las Vegas,” Heald said “we have to be careful and we have to get this right, and we will continue to make whatever changes we need to in order for the fun to continue.”
+Explaining that the decision was “in line with other major corporations such as Disney, McDonalds and Las Vegas,” Heald said, “we have to be careful and we have to get this right, and we will continue to make whatever changes we need to in order for the fun to continue.”

 It is in that spirit, he said, that the decision had been made.
-Thus, as of August 7, all ships in the Carnival fleet will require that guests who are two years old and above wear masks in designated areas.
+Thus, as of August 7, all ships in the Carnival fleet will require guests who are two years old and above to wear masks in designated areas.
 Those will include elevators, casinos, shops, and other indoor public spaces.

 Masks will not be required in outdoor spaces or when eating and drinking.
 “Basically, any area where lots of people are gathered… we are going to require you to wear a face mask,” he confirmed, again reiterating that this policy would be for all guests, “not just those who are unvaccinated.”

-Beginning on August 14, Heald said all guests will need “a negative antigen test taken within three days of your cruise and you will need to show proof of this.”
+Beginning on August 14, Heald said all guests will need “a negative antigen test taken within three days of your cruise, and you will need to show proof of this.”